srozemuller/rozemuller_blog/content/blog/2022-04-19-monitor-and-get-alerts-from-microsoft-endpoint-manager/index.md

 Thank you for reading this blog about how to monitor and get alerts for Microsoft Intune with Log Analytics automated.
 I hope you got a bit inspired.

 Enjoy your day and happy automating 👋

+{
+    "error": {
+        "code": "AuthorizationFailed",
+        "message": "The client '4b7191c7-46af-469d-a23f-bf363843e149' with object id '4b7191c7-46af-469d-a23f-bf363843e149' does not have authorization to perform action 'microsoft.intune/diagnosticSettings/write' over scope '/providers/microsoft.intune/diagnosticSettings/IntuneMon' or the scope is invalid.
+If access was recently granted, please refresh your credentials."
+    }
+}